maryamhanifpour/array_baker/README.rst

 ====================================================
-array_maker: takes an array and covert it to arrays of arrays
+array_maker: takes an array of strings and covert it to array of arrays
 ====================================================

 Create a virtual environment